Nazanin-hub/Pewlett-Hackard-Analysis/README.md

 How many roles will need to be filled as the "silver tsunami" begins to make an impact?

 90,398 roles will need to be filled as the "silver tsunami" begins to make an impact.

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pawlett Hackard employees?
+Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 There are 1,549 eligible mentors in the company.
 If we assume that all employees need mentors, it means that each mentor has about 53 mentees.
-So, the number of eligible mentors is not enough for the next generation of Pawlett Hackard employees.
+So, the number of eligible mentors is not enough for the next generation of Pewlett Hackard employees.

 The following tables show the number of retirement-age employees who were born between January 1, 1952, and December 31, 1955, by most recent job departments and the number of eligible mentors per department.
 It shows that all departments are lacking mentors.